FanaTicks/FanaTicks/README.md

 #### Studing:

-4rd year, "Computer Science", NULES
+Bachelor of Science in Computer Science
-Release is expected in 2024.
+National University of Life and Environmental Sciences of Ukraine (NUBiP), Kyiv Graduated with honors in 2024

 Certificate of school education
-Kryvyi Rih secondary school No. 27,2009-2020 (gold medal)
+Kryvyi Rih secondary school No. 27, Kryvyi Rih 2009-2020 (gold medal)

 ### Skills and Tools